 - Make a family plan and be sure everyone knows it!

-1. Secure Your Home
+1. Securing Your Home

 Give yourself peace of mind by securing your home before an earthquake hits.
 The goal in securing your home is to reduce the number of items that can collapse, fall, or break and cause injury.